How can I break free from sin?

 I knew a man who couldn’t give up smoking.
 So one day he said to himself that the next time he wants to light up he will wait five minutes before doing so.
 (Bear in mind this was not, by any measure, a godly man).
 After the five minutes had passed he reckoned to himself that if he could resist lighting up for five minutes he could do it for ten.
 He continued lengthening the time to an hour.
 Seeing his success after an hour, he promised himself a cigarette after two hours.
-This kept on until months had passed since his first five minutes.
+He kept this practice up and months turned to years.
 This happened about forty years ago and he still hasn’t lit that cigarette.

 We not only have the power of free choice, and the in-borne knowledge of good and evil (our consciences), but also the knowledge of God’s Word coupled with the power of the Holy Spirit to guide us into all truth.
+To break free from sin we need to arm ourselves with these things.
 (For more on growing our faith go here)